Pickford's water bottle gives Everton lifeline

 A camera close-up of the goalkeeper's water bottle by the side of the pitch picked up a graphic attached to it showing Maddison tends to go down the middle with 60% of his efforts, and to 'stay centre'.

-After feigning to go left and right, Pickford did just that - and managed to bat away Maddison's strike which as struck as anticipated.
+After feigning to go left and right, Pickford did just that - and managed to bat away Maddison's penalty which as struck as anticipated.

 "I did my homework," Pickford told Sky Sports.
 "I called it this morning where I would go.
 He is a good player and he would've expected me to move, but I double-bluffed him and got one up on him.